nf-core/proteomicslfq/docs/usage.md

 ### `--precursor_mass_tolerance`

-Specify the precursor mass tolerance used for the comet database search.
-For High-Resolution instruments a precursor mass tolerance value of 5ppm is recommended. (eg. 5)
+Comet: Precursor mass tolerance used for database search.
+For High-Resolution instruments a precursor mass tolerance value of 5ppm is recommended. (eg. 5) (Comet parameter '-peptide_mass_tolerance')

 ### `--enzyme`